 In this latest entry in our continuing series on gambling technology, we take a look at the game of roulette and its regional differences.

-According to many surveys, roulette is among the five most popular gambling and casino games in the world.
+According to many surveys, roulette games are among the five most popular gambling and casino games in the world.
 It’s interesting that this game has a long history and it first emerged in France.
 But, it didn’t take much time before this game moved to North America (17th century).